HumanAgainstMachine/WindowsLab/README.md

 ## Installation
 1. Name a folder `WindowsLabAdmin` on the *Admin Computer* and download the files: `config.json.example`, `WindowsLabAdmin.psm1`, `install-module.ps1`
 2. Rename `config.json.example` in `config.json`
-3. Update `config.json` with remote computer names in your lab, disregarding Mac Addresses at this step.
+3. Update `config.json` with lab computer names in your lab, disregarding Mac Addresses at this step.
 4. Open the PS terminal in the `WindowsLabAdmin` folder and run the script `.\install-module.ps1`

 You can also clone the repository and follow steps 2 to 4.